Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

     +   You need a way to audit so that credential lifecycle requirements are compliant.
     +   You need to apply strong security measure to protect the AWS account.
     <b>Solution</b>
     Run IAM credential reports as often as needed to verify that credential lifecycle requirements are compliant.
-Auditing your user credentials is a good way to help protect your AWS Account
+Auditing your user credentials is a good way to help protect your AWS Account.
+    Lists all users in your account.
+    Details the status of their various credentials.